 Remember moving forward; your Realtor will need to disclose these issues to any future buyers.
 Understanding these common inspection findings like the back of your hand should help keep your sale on track – best of luck!

 Lesser Home Inspection Findings

-While the above items are major issues that can be found in homes, there are also other smaller nuisance items that are commonly found at home inspections.
+While the above items are significant issues that can be found in homes, there are also other smaller nuisance items that are commonly found at home inspections.
 There are things that should be addressed as well but may not be a big enough issue that a buyer will walk from the sale.